Boundless baryons: how diffuse gas contributes to anisotropic tSZ signal around simulated Three Hundred clusters: Methods

 \subsection{Halo selection}

-To create a similar setup to previous and ongoing work with observational data \citep[e.g., L22,][]{Battaglia2012a}, we choose to examine the anisotropy of structure around massive halos which would likely be identified as galaxy clusters in optical or SZ surveys \citep[e.g.,][]{Hilton2021, Rozo2014}.
-We select halos with $M>10^{14}$\hMsun; although clusters with lower masses can be identified with optical surveys, such low-richness cluster samples are typically more contaminated by projection effects \citep{McClintock2019}.
+To create a similar setup to previous and ongoing work with observational data (L22), we choose to examine the anisotropy of structure around massive halos which would likely be identified as galaxy clusters in optical or SZ surveys \citep[e.g.,][]{Hilton2021, Rozo2014}.
+We select snapshots that contain halos at $z=1$ with $M>10^{14}$\hMsun; although clusters with lower masses can be identified with optical surveys, such low-richness cluster samples are typically more contaminated by projection effects \citep{McClintock2019}.
+Of the 324 simulations, most (301) have formed such massive halos by $z=1$, satisfying this criterion.

-The simulations are set up such that the most massive halo ends up at the centre at $z=0$, but at $z=1$ it is often far from the snapshot centre.
-Given that we wish to examine the mock tSZ signal out to a large extent around each halo, and that projection and contamination effects creep into the outer regions of the simulations (further discussed in Sec.~\ref{subsec:y-map}), we limit the sample to only those snapshots which contain a massive halo close to the true centre.
-The final sample consists of the 98 snapshots which contain a $M>10^{14}$~\hMsun\ halo within 3~\hMpc\ from the centre at $z=1$.
-The central halo masses range from $1.1-6.7\times10^{14}$~\hMsun\ with a distribution skewed towards lower masses.
+A further criterion is applied based on how close the massive halos are to the box centre at $z=1$.
+The simulations are set up such that the most massive halo is guaranteed to be at the centre by $z=0$, but at $z=1$ its progenitor(s) are often still far from the centre.
+We wish to examine only those simulations for which a massive halo is already near the centre by $z=1$, so that when examining the $z=1$ snapshots, we can analyze the mock tSZ signal out to a large extent around each halo without concerns about projection and contamination effects in the outer regions of the simulations (further discussed in Sec.~\ref{subsec:y-map}).
+To do so, we further limit the sample to only those snapshots in which an $M>10^{14}$~\hMsun\ halo is within 3~\hMpc\ from the centre.
+Many more snapshots are removed from this second cut; the final sample consists of 98.
+The central halo masses range across snapshots from $1.1-6.7\times10^{14}$~\hMsun\ with a distribution skewed towards lower masses.
+Because the second position-related cut dominates the selection, and is arbitrary with respect to halo properties, the mass function of all halos across all snapshots in the selected sample is nearly identical to that of the full sample.
+Furthermore, we check for bias in several environmental properties: the smoothed 2D overdensity and ellipticity of the galaxy field at a scale of 10~\hMpc\ (with the ellipticity measured as a difference between eigenvectors of the Hessian matrix at the snapshot centre).
+We find no sign of significant differences in the selected sample, confirming that the selection does not induce bias in our results.